isaias-alt/isaias-alt/README.md

 I’m also part of the [D-velopers](https://www.d-velopers.com/) community, which makes me very proud.

-- 🔭 I’m currently working as a freelancer and on my own projects, i’m open to work.
+- 🔭 I’m currently working as a freelancer and on my own projects, i’m open to work
 	- *Check one out in my latest projects [here](https://github.com/isaias-alt/wikicinema).*

 - 🌱 I’m currently learning everything about Flutter 💙 I’m not stopping!